telerik/blazor-docs/components/tabstrip/overview.md

 The tab exposes a `Title` attribute that is the text rendered in the heading.
 It also offers the `Disabled` attribute that allows you to disable its selection.

 The `ActiveTabIndex` parameter lets you get and set the currently shown tab index through two-way binding, and also provides an event for the tab change.
+To deactivate all tabs, set it to `-1`.

 To control the position of the tab titles, the main tab strip tag exposes the optional `TabPosition` attribute that takes a member of the `Telerik.Blazor.TabPosition` enumeration: